-If loading or unloading is not seen you may be considered to be waiting and a Penalty Charge Notice (PCN) can be issued.
-Evidence, such as a delivery record, would then be required if challenging the PCN.
+If you are not seen loading or unloading your vehicle, you may be considered to be waiting and a Penalty Charge Notice can be issued.

 Kerb markings mean that a loading ban may apply.
 Loading or unloading is not permitted at any time on yellow lines with double kerb markings.
 Single kerb markings mean that loading or unloading is not permitted at certain times stated on a nearby time plate.